l3montree-dev/devguard-ci-components/README.md

 # Vulnerability Scanning with DevGuard CI/CD Components

-DevGuard simplifies vulnerability management for developers by integrating various security techniques into the CI/CD workflow.
-With DevGuard, you can perform Software Composition Analysis (SCA) and Container Scanning, among other security practices, seamlessly within your pipeline.
+DevGuard simplifies vulnerability management for developers by integrating key security practices directly into the CI/CD workflow.
+With DevGuard, you can seamlessly perform tasks such as Software Composition Analysis (SCA) and Container Scanning, ensuring that vulnerabilities are detected and addressed early in your pipeline.

+You can see how DevGuard works in practice [here](https://main.devguard.org/l3montree-cybersecurity/projects/devguard-pipeline/assets/devguard-pipeline), where this repository is scanned using the same components.

 Read more about DevGuard and its features [here](https://github.com/l3montree-dev/devguard).

 ## DevGuard Components